SysKitTeam/docs-point/governance-and-automation/automated-workflows/upgrade-to-policy-automation.md

 ## Manage and Remove Policies

-To manage all the policies assigned to your workspaces and remove them take the following steps:
+To manage all the policies assigned to your workspaces and remove them, take the following steps:

 * Open your Syskit Point and **navigate to Settings** and under **Governance** select **Automated Workflows**
 * Once there, **click the Manage Policies button**
-  * This opens the Manage Policies screen where you can see a list of all the workspaces in your environment with policies assigned to them
+  * This opens the Manage Policies screen, where you can see a list of all the workspaces in your environment with policies assigned to them
 * **Select one or more workspaces (1)** by using the checkbox
    * Clicking the checkbox next to the **Name column** will **bulk select all the workspaces**
 * **Click the arrow symbol (2) next to the Manage Policies button**, located on the right side of the screen under the Manage section